buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcUnitEnum.md

 # IfcUnitEnum

-_IfcUnitEnum_ is an enumeration type for allowed unit types of _IfcNamedUnit_.
+_IfcUnitEnum_ is an enumeration type for allowed unit types of _IfcNamedUnit_.<!-- end of definition -->

 > HISTORY New type in IFC1.5.1.

 ## Items